I bet you’re wondering:

 - Divide this by the keyword difficulty score as per Moz Keyword Explorer.

 Do this for all target keywords to get a KOB score.
-The higher the score, the more the opportunity (at lower cost).
+The higher the score, the more opportunity you have and the cost/effort is lower.

 As per Moz Keyword Explorer, this keyword has a difficulty score of 74 (the earlier metrics used to be in % – I’ll assume the same for this example).